10-3-pursuit/project-solo-full-stack-portfolio/README.md

    1. delete a single resource
 1. An appropriate "Not Found" response is given when a route is requested that does not match the created routes.

-#### Frontend feature requirements
+#### Frontend Client

-To complete the frontend, you will need to build a React application that allows for CRUD operations to be performed on a single resource.
+To complete the frontend, you will need to build a React frontend that allows for CRUD operations to be performed on a single resource.
 You will also need to display the data _thoughtfully_ and _clearly_.

 1. Use of React Router 6.2.1 is required
 1. All views should include the same navigation bar, which displays the name of the application and a button to create a new resource.